 Newborns, who typically sleep up to 18 hours a day, split their sleep time pretty evenly between REM and non-REM sleep, according to HealthyChildren.org, a website run by the American Academy of Pediatrics.

-Harvard Health Publishing says it takes you longer to fall asleep as you get older.
+Harvard Health Publishing says it takes people longer to fall asleep as they get older.
 The website cites a 2004 study on sleep, which found that 20-year-olds will take 16 minutes to fall asleep and sleep for 7.5 hours; 60-year-olds take 18 minutes to fall asleep and sleep for 6.2 hours; and 80-year-olds take 19 minutes to fall asleep and will sleep for 5.8 hours (2).

 According to the Cleveland Clinic, as we get older we spend more time in light sleep, and also experience more sleep disruptions throughout the night.

 “In general, older people sleep less, have more fragmented sleep, and spend less time in stage 3 (deep sleep), and rapid eye movement (REM) sleep, than younger people,” the Cleveland Clinic website explains.